 While not a punter myself, I do have several friends that are eager for some action now and again and who wonder where in the state they can place a few bets of play a few games.
+We know Pennsylvania has its online lottery, since we encountered the PA iLottery bonus code.
+However, when it comes to Ohio, several questions arise.
 Is it legal?
 What can you play?
 What is there to bet on?
 Here is how gambling works in Ohio.

 Let’s get the most important question out of the way – yes, gambling is legal in the state of Ohio.
 It is true that the anti-gaming mentality held its ground for a while, but we have been able to play in casinos since 2012.
 Even before that, horse racing was fine, though its popularity was on the decline for a spell.